widdowquinn/2018-03-06-ibioic/04-structure/04structure-03.md

 | Region  | Mutations |
 |:------------- |:---------------
-1|G202E,K208N,G266S
-2|R33T, L641, A70T
-3|G181C,S238C
+A|G202E,K208N,G266S
+B|G181C,S238C

 Use Jmol scripting to highlight the mutation sites in the structure and see what functional sites they might be affecting.

 Questions

-1. What effect on the structure do the mutations have in Regions 1?
+1. What effect on the structure do the mutations have in Region A?
-2. What effect on the structure do the mutations have in Regions 2?
+2. What effect on the structure do the mutations have in Region B?
-3. What effect on the structure do the mutations have in Regions 3?